gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Please see section [50.6.
 Repositories](userguide/dependency_management.html#sec:repositories) of the User Guide for more information on configuring S3 repository access.

-This improvement was contributed by [Adrian Kelly](https://github.com/adrianbk).
+This feature was contributed by [Adrian Kelly](https://github.com/adrianbk).

 ### Support for publishing to Maven repositories over SFTP using `maven-publish` plugin